JERUSALEM (AP) — What do world leaders talk about when they are alone? Not much it seems.

 This presidential small talk provided just some of the memorable moments of Trump's swing through the Middle East, the first stop on his first overseas trip as president.
 There was an awkward Saudi sword dance, an airport selfie with a pushy Israeli lawmaker and a possible snub by Melania Trump.

-With Trump now in Rome to meet the pope, here is a look at some of the highlights:
+With Trump off to Rome to meet the pope, here is a look at some of the highlights:

 —The Orb: While Trump's speech before Muslim leaders grabbed headlines, the buzz on social media was the image of him, Saudi King Salman and Egyptian President Abdel-Fattah al-Sissi with their hands on a lighted sphere to mark the opening of state-of-the-art counterterrorism center in the capital, Riyadh.
 Some joked it looked like the orb from Woody Allen's 1973 film "Sleeper."